As my 30’s wind down, I find conversations with other women my age tend to go something like this:

 Mm-hmm, yup me too.

 So it was with some trepidation that I approached a significant milestone in a woman’s life – the 40th birthday.
-I’m choosing to embrace 40 as an adventure, not the end of an era and it is this with attitude that I found myself celebrating 40 in Palm Springs, the desert home of all that is hot, mid-century and fabulous!
+I’m choosing to embrace 40 as an adventure, not the end of an era and it is with this attitude that I found myself celebrating 40 in Palm Springs, the desert home of all that is hot, mid-century and fabulous!
 A vibrant desert city without the supercharged party atmosphere of Las Vegas was exactly what I needed!

 Palm Springs, 172 km east of Los Angeles in the Coachella Valley, has long been a haven for vacationers because of the hot climate (thought to be good for health), outdoor recreation such as golfing, swimming, or tennis, and also for its shopping, mid-century modern architecture and as a place where many stars of the 40’s, 50’s and 60’s came to escape Hollywood in style.
 Bob Hope, Frank Sinatra and his rat pack, Lucy & Desi, Cary Grant and Bing Crosby all had houses in Palm Springs.
 In fact, Bob Hope’s estate can be yours for a cool $25 million!